Tax on Dividend Income & its Treatment

 FAQs

-Is TDS deducted on dividend paid to a non-resident shareholder?
+Is TDS deductible on dividend payments to a non-resident shareholder?

 Is TDS required to be deducted under Sec 194K on the sale of mutual funds?

-What is the prescribed limit of dividend for deduction of TDS under Sec 194K?
+What is the prescribed limit of dividend for deduction of TDS?

 The prescribed limit to deduct TDS on dividend income is INR 5000.